FlexMeasures/flexmeasures/documentation/getting-started.rst

 This section walks you through getting FlexMeasures to run with the least effort.
 We'll cover making a secret key, connecting a database and creating one user & one asset.

-.. note: Are you not hosting FlexMeasures, but wanting to learn how to use it? head over to our tutorials, starting with :ref:`_tut_posting_data`.
+.. note:: Are you not hosting FlexMeasures, but wanting to learn how to use it?
+Head over to our tutorials, starting with :ref:`tut_posting_data`.

 Install FlexMeasures